jmanhype/vggt-mps/README.md

 - Facebook Research for VGGT
 - Apple for Metal Performance Shaders
-- Paper2Agent for the automation framework
+- PyTorch team for MPS backend

 ---